 Plates and Cups

 The solution here is probably paper plates and cups.
 I am thinking as at least they can be recycled.
 I have seen that some still have a plastic coating.
 If you want to avoid single use plastic you will probably need to read the small print!
+Although I do have a big stack of the ikea plastic plates and cups that my kids use every day so I am thinking maybe I will just bring those out and wash them up afterwards which should mean even less waste.

 So that’s how I am kids party planning without single use plastic this year.
 I hope that some of the ideas have been useful for you.
 I would love to hear any ideas that anyone else has as I really want to make this change.